sk1project/sk1-wx-msw/README.txt

 sK1 2.0 is an open source vector graphics editor similar to CorelDRAW, Adobe Illustrator, or Freehand. sK1 is oriented for prepress industry, so it works with CMYK colorspace and produces CMYK-based PDF and PS output.

 UniConvertor 2.0 is a multiplatform universal vector graphics translator.
 Uses sK1 2.0 model to convert one format to another.

 sK1 Project (http://sk1project.net),
-Copyright (C) 2004-2015 by Igor E. Novikov
+Copyright (C) 2004-2015 by Ihor E. Novikov

 This repo contains MS Windows build files.